 Timer logic:

 Right now one of the timer counter register of the Atmega controller is used to maintain time.
 Whenever the timer overflows it triggers an interrupt.
-Timers tick is increased by one on each interrupt.
+Timers tick is increased by one on each interrupt (what do you mean by this?).
 We need to add some backup battery to keep it running when no power to the meter is available, or we can use some RTC like DS1307.
+OK

 Prepaid logic and accounting library: